Buying a used (CPO) car directly from Tesla

 Tesla used car inspection

-Tesla don't just sell cars without checking they are roadworthy; this would be illegal in most countries.
+Tesla don't just sell cars without checking they are roadworthy as this would be illegal.
 Tesla perform a multipoint mechanical and cosmetic inspection and list the following:

 This leaves room for quite a few cosmetic defects and issues, one scratch may not be too bad, but the cumulation of small damage by a previous owner will be hard to judge.
 We know cars may be sold following bodyshop work, one of our own purchases came with a replacement rear bumper/fender, however the paint match was not great in certain light, a common issue with modern paints especially visible where metal and plastic surfaces meet such as a fender/wing as the paint seems to reflect light differently.